Gbagyi people: Displacement from lands in Abuja

 The Gbagyi were the largest among the ethnic groups that inhabited the land proposed for development when Abuja was chosen as Nigeria's new federal capital.
-The result of the dislocation was the removal of people from their ancestral homes, from spiritual symbols such as Zuma Rock, seeing their ancestral land be referred to as no-man's land and issues about adjusting to the new environment given by the government.
-However, many displaced families were given housing, but some lived in transit and settlements camps for a long while.
+The result was dislocation, the removal of people from their ancestral homes, from spiritual symbols such as Zuma Rock, seeing their ancestral land referred to as no-man's land, and issues about adjusting to the new environment given by the government.
+However, many displaced families were given housing, but some lived in transit and settlement camps for a long while.

 Culture

 The Gbagyi people are known to be peace-loving, transparent and accommodating people.
 Northerners are fond of saying in Hausa language muyi shi Gwari Gwari, "let’s do it like the Gbagyi" or "in the Gbagyi way".
-According to Tanko Chigudu, the Gbagyi people have emerged as a unique breed among Nigerians: their culture shows how much they have come to terms with the universe.
+According to Theophilus Tanko Chigudu, the Gbagyi people have emerged as a unique breed among Nigerians: their culture shows how much they have come to terms with the universe.
 Daily they aspire to give life a meaning no matter the situation in which they find themselves.